5 Key Steps to Get Your Organization Ready to Return to the Labs

 5. Keep Your Facility Clean

 The CDC recommends businesses develop a cleaning and disinfection plan to reduce the risk of transmission at the facility.
 The cleaning and disinfection plan should include routine janitorial cleans as well as decontamination efforts in response to a suspected or confirmed COVID-19 case.
 In addition to contracted cleaning and disinfection services, it will be important to keep workspaces as clean as possible.
 There should be individual disinfection processes for employees to follow and perform each day.
 To help your staff maintain clean workspaces, we recommend keeping desks and common office areas with personal items to a minimum, filing away loose papers and documents in cabinets, and generally tidying up.
 For laboratories, we recommend that they too are tidied up and cleaned prior to increased lab activity.
-Performing proactive lab decontamination will ensure the labs are clean and safe and will allow lab workers to effectively disinfect their workspace.
+Performing proactive lab cleaning and disinfecting will ensure the labs are clean and safe and will allow lab workers to effectively sanitize their workspace.

 For more information on developing Pandemic Recovery Plans, COVID-19 Response Services, or Laboratory Decontamination, please contact Triumvirate Environmental today.
 To reach a